ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 A node can actively request to leave the group.
 In this case, the Client can send a request formatted as follows to the KDC, to abandon the group.
 The client MUST use the protected channel established with ACE, mentioned in {{key-distr}}.

-To request to leave a group, the client MUST send a CoAP POST request to the endpoint in the KDC associated to the group to leave (same endpoint used in {{key-distr}} for Key Distribution requests).
-The payload of this request is a CBOR Map which MUST contain:
+To request to leave a group, the client MUST send a CoAP POST request to the endpoint in the KDC associated to the group to leave (same endpoint used in {{ssec-key-distribution-request}} for Key Distribution requests).
+The payload of this Leave Request is a CBOR Map which MUST contain:

 * 'leave', with value an empty CBOR array.